cloudify-cosmo/getcloudify.org/guide/3.2/installation-bootstrapping.md

 * The Cloudify Manager is now available on Linux distributions other than Ubuntu 12.04.
 * Users can upgrade containers specific to the service they want to upgrade (Currently, there's only one Application container.
 In the future, each container will host one service [e.g. Logstash, Elasticsearch, etc..])
 * Using Docker simplifies Cloudify's bootstrap process, and will help in making it much faster in future versions.
-* In future versions, using docker would allow to migrate your entire manager onto an entirely different machine in.
+* In future versions, using docker would allow to migrate your entire manager onto an entirely different machine.

 The [provided Docker Manager Blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) contain the configuration for bootstrapping using Docker, though, by default, the configuration for Docker is commented out.
-In Cloudify 3.2, Docker will be the default method for bootstrapping.
+As of Cloudify 3.2, Docker will be the default method for bootstrapping.

 {%note title=Note%}
 Please verify the [prerequisites](installation-general.html#bootstrapping-using-docker) before bootstrapping using Docker.